Reuse of waste and rainwater

 Krattenwasinstallatie Dassenveld The water treatment plant treats the waste water from the crate-washing facility, subsequently returning it to the circuit.

+At our Dassenveld distribution centre in Halle, we also collect rainwater in buffers with a total capacity of 9,500 m³.
+It is treated by, among others, a sand and UV filter and then used for cooling systems and sanitary facilities.
 At the end of 2021, we also commissioned a new water treatment plant.
 It treats industrial and sanitary waste water for three sites in Halle: the Dassenveld distribution centre, the Wilgenveld headquarters and the Elbeek site.
-In addition, the plant can also use the rainwater from Dassenveld to keep the water balance in check.
+Together, these sites account for a quarter of our total consumption.
+The plant can also use the rainwater from Dassenveld to keep the water balance in check.
 Later, the buildings of the nearby Hellebroek site may also be connected.
-With a production capacity of 11 m³ of drinking water per hour, the plant can treat 90,000 m³ of waste water into 81,000 m³ of drinking water every year.
-This way, we reduce the mains water consumption of these sites by 90%.
+In addition, we are now also looking at the possibilities of treating the remaining rainwater at store sites.

 This initiative contributes to these sustainable development goal(s)